MFR6340/theenglishextension.org/open-world-2/index.md

 # Open World 2 (2.
 Oberstufe)

-This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.

 # Open World 2, Unit 1: Dreams of Flying
 # Open World 2, Unit 2: Weird and Wonderful Games